-Mr Michael is a fourth generation farmer. working his 1,500ha family farm at Snowtown, South Australia.
-He has extensive experience in the use of breeding technologies in both the sheep and cattle industries, and has, for over 35 years, incorporated all the latest leading edge animal breeding technologies available.
+Mr Michael is a fourth-

-Mr Michael is a great supporter and user of all sheep industry groups, including Sheep CRC, Sheep Genetics, Information Nucleus Flock and many more.
-For many years he has had a close association with commercial producers all round Australia, New Zealand and South America, holding presentation and educational field days and helping their marketing and genetic selection programs.
-Mr Michael is enthusiastic, has a passion for progress and technology and has a positive vision for Australia's sheep flock.
+generation farmer, working his 1.500ha family farm at Snowtown, SA.
+Over the last 45 years he's built and operated a large-scale sheepmeat and wool business including both terminal and maternal sheep.
+He has extensive experience in the use of breeding technologies in both the sheep and cattle industries and, for over 35 vears, has incorporated all the latest leading-edge animal breeding technologies available.
+Mr Michael is a great supporter and user of all sheep industry resources, including Sheep CRC, Sheep Genetics, Resource Flock and many more.
+For many years he's had a close association with commercial producers all round Australia, New Zealand and South America. holding presentation and educational field days and helping their marketing and genetic selection programs.

-Previous roles: President of the Royal Adelaide Show Pastoral Committee, Board member of the Lumeah Trust, member with SA Sheep Disease Management Committee focusing on OJD and Spider Syndrome, and an Australian White Suffolk Foundation Committee Member.
+Previous roles: President of the Royal Adelaide Show Pastoral Committee, Board member of the Lumeah Trust, member with SA Sheep Disease Management Committee focusing on OJD and Spider Syndrome, and an Australian White Suffolk Association foundation member.
+Mr Michael is also Honorary Life Member and Distinguished Service Award member of the Australian White Suffolk Association.